kammitama5/kammitama5.github.io/_posts/2019-11-17-Sunday-November-17th.md

   I was able to help some people with Git, and the organizers said that there is some stuff they don't have as much experience with in Python that they think I'd be a great fit for in terms of contributing.
 They were really nice about it, too, and very patient.
+- I am very interested in general in projects that are tied to translating Mathematics to Computer Science, which is incredibly tied to my PhD (Data Privacy, Machine Learning, Programming Languages Research).
+More and more, I've also found that I *love* working with interdisciplinary teams, and am happiest doing this.

 ## A lot of the people are Mathematicians
 - The people at the workshop know how to code, but are also very good Mathematicians.
 So a lot of the tickets are working